Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 Day 11: Sagar – Kalpeshwar – Urgam Village

-• Drive Distance: Sagar to Kalpeshwar – approx. 20 km by road
+• Distance: Sagar to Kalpeshwar – approx. 20 km by road

 • Trek Distance: Kalpeshwar to Urgam Village – 3 km downhill trek